DevlessTeam/DV-PHP-CORE/readme.md

 Coding standards are also based on the [PSR-2-coding-style-guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)

-**Devless API Engine(DAE)** is an opensource API engine that allows CRUD access to databases as well as execute php scripts and rules.
+**Devless API Engine(DAE)** is an opensource API engine that allows CRUD access to databases as well as execute PHP scripts and rules.

-Current implementation of the Devless API Engine is in Php and built on top of the Laravel framework.
+Current implementation of the Devless API Engine is in PHP and built on top of the Laravel framework.

 **DAE** can be used as a standalone (accessed solely via API calls) however a management console is provided to interact with the API engine.